manthu8030/event-api/README.md

 1. Download or clone this repository into your WordPress `wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+## Postman Collection
+I have added a Postman collection into this repository.
+Just download and import into your system.

 ## Usage

 ### 1. Token Generation